 Plum Creek Conservation District is a special law district operating in portions of Caldwell and Hays County, Texas.
-The District was created in furtherance of Article XVI, Section 59 of the Texas Constitution by special legislative act formerly codified as Article 8280-194, Tex.
-Rev. Civ.
-Stat.
-Ann., as amended.
+The District was created in furtherance of Article XVI, Section 59 of the Texas Constitution by special legislative act formerly codified as Article 8280-194, TEX.
+REV. CIV.
+STAT.
+ANN., as amended.
 Although the District was created as a Water Control and Improvement District, the powers and duties of the District were subsequently expanded to include those of groundwater districts operating pursuant to Chapter 36 of the Texas Water Code.
 The Rules established herein, and as may be amended from time to time, are adopted by the District in furtherance of its constitutional and statutory duties to protect, preserve, enhance and insure the beneficial resources within its jurisdiction.

-Rule 1 - Definitions
+Rule 1- Definitions

-- A. Except, as otherwise provided in these Rules, the definitions contained in Chapter 36, Texas Water Code, as amended from time-to-time, shall apply to these Rules. - B. The following words and terms, when used in these Rules, shall have the following meanings, unless the context clearly indicates otherwise: - "Abandoned Well or Deteriorated Well" means: (a) a well, the condition of which is causing pollution of groundwater in the District; (b) a well which is or is not in use, or one which contains no pumping equipment (including an open or uncovered well); or (c) a well which is not maintained in compliance with applicable law, including the Rules and Regulations of the District, the Texas Water Well Driller's Act, Texas Commission on Environmental Quality, Texas Railroad Commission or any other state or federal agency or political subdivision having jurisdiction. - "Acre-foot" means one acre-foot of groundwater which is equal to 325,851 gallons of water, or the amount of water necessary to cover one surface acre of land with one foot of water. - "Administratively Complete" means an application that contains all the information required by Chapter 36.113 and 36.1131 of the Texas Water Code for the particular type of application presented as determined by the District. - "Administratively Complete Date" means the date on the letter from the District to the applicant conveying the information that the District has determined that the application is Administratively Complete.
-If an application has not been determined to be Administratively Complete by 180 days following its submission the application shall be returned to the applicant for re-filing. - "Agricultural Use Well" means a non-exempt well producing not more than 100 acre-feet per year of groundwater for use for on-site agricultural or livestock use purposes which well has an operating permit issued by the District pursuant to the provisions in Rule 5 of the District's Rules. - "Allowable decline" means a decrease in the static water level of a well having a District permit that is less than the amount of the "Drawdown Limitations" stated in Rule 21 of these Rules. - "Aquifer" means a formation, or group of saturated geologic formations, capable of storing and yielding groundwater in usable quantities. - "Aquifer Storage and Recovery Project" or "ASR Project" means a well or wells, and any appurtenant facilities within the Boundaries of the District, used for the injection of water into a geologic formation for the purpose of subsequent recovery and beneficial use by the project operator that has a permit for the Project issued under Subchapter G of Chapter 27 and
+- A. Except, as otherwise provided in these Rules, the definitions contained in Chapter 36, Texas Water Code, as amended from time-to-time, shall apply to these Rules. - B. The following words and terms, when used in these Rules, shall have the following meanings, unless the context clearly indicates otherwise:

+"Abandoned Well or Deteriorated Well" means: (a) a well, the condition of which is causing pollution of groundwater in the District; (b) a well which is or is not in use, or one which contains no pumping equipment (including an open or uncovered well); or (c) a well which is not maintained in compliance with applicable law, including the Rules and Regulations of the District, the Texas Water Well Driller's Act, TCEQ, the Railroad Commission or any other state or federal agency or political subdivision having jurisdiction.

-Subchapter N of Chapter 36 of the Texas Water Code.
+"Acre-foot" means one acre-foot of groundwater which is equal to 325,851 gallons of water, or the amount of water necessary to cover one surface acre of land with one foot of water.

+"Administratively Complete" means an application that contains all the information required by Sections 36.113 and 36.1131 of the Texas Water Code for the particular type of application presented as determined by the District.

+"Administratively Complete Date" means the date on the letter from the District to the applicant conveying the information that the District has determined that the application is Administratively Complete.
+If an application has not been determined to be Administratively Complete by 180 days following its submission the application shall be returned to the applicant for re-filing.

+"Agricultural Use Well" means a non-exempt well producing not more than 100 acre-feet per year of groundwater for use for on-site agricultural or livestock use purposes which well has an Operating Permit issued by the District pursuant to the provisions in Rule 5 of the District's Rules.

+"Aquifer" means a formation, or group of saturated geologic formations, capable of storing and yielding groundwater in usable quantities.

+"Aquifer Storage and Recovery Project" or "ASR Project" means a well or wells, and any appurtenant facilities within the Boundaries of the District, used for the injection of water into a geologic formation for the purpose of subsequent recovery and beneficial use by the project operator that has a permit for the Project issued under Subchapter G of Chapter 27 and Subchapter N of Chapter 36 of the Texas Water Code.
 ASR Project water production quantities are limited to the total volume of water injected as part of the operation of the Project.
 Water quantities in excess of the volume of water injected as a part of any ASR Project is considered to be "Native Groundwater".